Shanon Shea Miller

 contact Edward Hall at 207-4680.
 Hope you can join us!

 does historic designation mean to you and your property?
 The Office of

-Historic Preservation will host three conversations to explain and
+Historic Preservation recently hosted three community workshops to explain and

 discuss the process and impact of historic designation.
 The